 Note: If you don’t want to re-cache your entire mailbox, you can use MFCMAPI as well to get rid of the additional “This computer only” Calendar, Contacts, Tasks, etc… folders.
 For detailed instructions see: Hide, move or delete an Outlook folder via MFCMAPI.

-Outlook 2013 default mailbox: Leaving things combined
+Outlook 2013 and Outlook 2016 default: Leave things combined

 However, from a technical and backup perspective, this isn’t a change which should be taken lightly at all.
 Let me explain: